RalphBacon/Arduino-Deep-Sleep/README.md

-# Arduino Deep Sleep & Bare Bones Arduino (just 35µA or 0.03mA to run!)
+# Arduino Deep Sleep & Bare Bones Arduino
 How to put your Arduino to sleep to save power (and wake up again)

 # See the accompanying videos #115 & #116 at https://www.youtube.com/ralphbacon
-(Direct link to part 1 video: )
+(Direct link to part 1 video: https://youtu.be/jqFl8ydUzZM)
-(Direct link to part 2 video: )
+(Direct link to part 2 video: https://youtu.be/8fiYvnBDsDE)

 There are two ways to put your Arduino ATMEGA328P (UNO or Nano, for example) to sleep - or more accurately, two ways to wake it up after it has been put to sleep in order to save (battery) power.